josephmjoy/robotics/java_robotutils/README.md

 ### Disallowed Characters in Messages, Tags and Values
 Individual messages cannot have newlines, although one can embed `<br>` or other tags that log viewers may honor, though that is out of the scope of `StructuredLogger`.
 An attempt to log messages with embedded newlines results in all newlines replaced by the '#' character.
 Tags and the values of the _ty (type) tag must only contain numbers, alphabets, the underscore, period or hyphen.
 The colon character ':' must  not be present in any value portion of the message.
 Attempting to do so will result in incorrect parsing of that specific log message, though other messages will be unaffected.

+## StructuredLogger - More Complex Use
+Lorem ipsum lorem ipsum
+lorem ipsum